vuquangkhtn/ai-code-review-assistant/README.md

 ### Testing the Extension
 After launching with F5, test the extension by:
 1. Opening the Command Palette (Ctrl+Shift+P / Cmd+Shift+P)
-2. Running `AI Code Review: Test Extension` to verify it's working
+2. Running `AI Code Review: Local Changes` to generate a prompt for uncommitted changes
-3. Running `AI Code Review: Start Review` to test the main functionality
+3. Running `AI Code Review: All Files` to scan all repository files
+4. Using `AI Code Review: Check Code Review Result` to process AI responses

 ## 📝 License